collabnix/dockerlabs/beginners/install/from-source/buildx-for-aws/aws.md

-# Running Docker Images for AWS ARM A1 Instance built using New Docker CLI Plugin "buildx" on Docker Desktop
+# Running Docker Containers on AWS ARM A1 Instance built using New Docker CLI Plugin "buildx" on Docker Desktop

 ## Pre-requisites: